Make Inclusion Part of Your Culture

 Who are the RAISE Employees?

-Adults with special needs who have a desire to work.
-For the purposes of the RAISE program, an adult with special needs is someone who: faces physical, medical, psychological, or educational challenges and with appropriate training and support, may be able to find employment opportunities in the community.
+RAISE employees are adults with disabilities who have a desire to work.
+For the purposes of the RAISE program, an adult with disabilities is someone who faces physical, medical, psychological, or educational challenges.
+With training and support, these adults can find employment opportunities and work independently in the community.

 RAISE employees must: